Dental Implants Norwood

 The 4-Step Dental Implant Process

-3. Healing & Abutment Attachment: After your dental implant placement, you’ll be able to return to work within a day or two.
-However, your dental implants will fuse with your jawbone over the following three to six months (osseointegration).
-After osseointegration has occurred, you’ll return to our office for Dr. Michaels to attach small metal connector pieces, called abutments, to the top of your dental implants.
+After your dental implant placement, you’ll be able to return to work within a day or two.
+However, your dental implants will fuse with your jawbone over the next 3 to 6 months (osseointegration).
+During this stage of treatment, you will need to follow the detailed instructions we provide.
+This is to ensure that you do not develop any complications.

 Who Dental Implants Can Help